AVSLab/basilisk/docs/installOnMacOS.md

 4. Copy the project url (omit `git clone`) from the bitbucket clone panel
 \image html Images/doc/bitbucket-clone-panel.png width=514px

 5. Clone into preferred Git client (Source Tree for instance), or just clone the repository in the directory containing Basilisk.
-In SourceTree, use `clone from url`, add the Basilisk repository url, and select `develop` branch to pull the latest code.
+In SourceTree, use `clone from url`, add the Basilisk repository url (without `.git` on the end), and select `develop` branch to pull the latest code.
 \image html Images/doc/sourcetree-clone-panel.png width=568px